 Many like to make a distinction between violence in self-defense and unprovoked violence.
 But this is less of a reflection of the actual meaning of the word and more of a reflection of how people use it as a term of slander or indictment.
 Consulting the most objective source, Merriam Webster’s dictionary defines violence as “the use of physical force so as to injure, abuse, damage, or destroy.”
 This definition doesn’t distinguish between violence in self-defense or unprovoked or indiscriminate violence, as well it shouldn’t.
 One word can’t describe the nuances of conflict but our society has a tendency to reduce everything into black and white soundbites, so we are left with words that are only used in one sense.
 Pacifists and powerful institutions both purport the false dichotomy or binary thinking that alleges one can either want to fight with a state military or want total nonviolence (submission) and anything in-between or outside of these choices is “terrorism.”
 But terrorism is just violence with a political motivation, which describes just about everything states do (incarceration, wars, policing, etc.) aside from the meager social services they provide, which people had to fight tooth and nail for.
-When they don’t use the label of “terrorist” to describe those outside the statist spectrum, pacifists often slander anyone who believes in combative resistance as “conservative” or “on the right” as if self-preservation is “conservative” and the left is synonymous with submitting to authority and certain death, which it’s not.
+When they don’t use the label of “terrorist” to describe those outside the statist spectrum, pacifists often slander anyone who believes in combative resistance as “conservative” or “right-wing” as if self-preservation is “conservative” and the left is synonymous with submitting to authority and certain death, which it’s not.
 Meanwhile, many see no problem with state wars.

 People rarely identify as violent or nonviolent.
 Most people consider both options as potentially viable given the circumstances and being willing to fight does not mean lacking compassion.
 One could simultaneously fight fascism and provide emotional support, food, water, education, and medical care to those in need and some do.
 That is not a contradiction but behaviors that compliment one another.
 What one fights for is most important.